mabiesen/My_Site_OLD_NO_RAILS/README.md

 # ResponsiveResume-XHTML
 Goal is to create resume and portfolio that are fully responsive.
-Inspired by recent work with Unity.
+Inspired by recent work with Unity, an extremely versatile application that allows one to create apps for a variety of platforms.

 Updates as of 1/2/2017:
 * Obtained domain matthewbiesen.com, linked html to website.